 Anthony & Carla host and program their film series QUEER HORROR - the only ongoing, exclusively LGBTQ horror screening series in the country - bimonthly at Portland's historic Hollywood Theatre, where Anthony also serves as its Community Programmer.

-In 2016 Anthony premiered their second evening-length show LOOKING FOR TIGER LILY with support from the Regional Arts & Culture Council.
-Asking what it means for a mixed-race millennial to experience their heritage via white pop culture like "Peter Pan," "Pocahontas," and pop singles, TIGER LILY was featured on OPB and individually profiled by the Portland Mercury, Portland Monthly, Willamette Week, the Portland Tribune, and Oregon ArtsWatch, and made its New England premiere in April 2018 at the Hopkins Center for the Arts at Dartmouth College.
-Anthony's first theatrical play, the follow-up STILL LOOKING FOR TIGER LILY, is in development with Artists Repertory Theatre.
+In 2016 Anthony & Carla premiered their second evening-length solo show LOOKING FOR TIGER LILY with support from the Regional Arts & Culture Council.
+Asking what it means for a mixed-race millennial to experience their heritage via white pop culture like "Peter Pan," "Pocahontas," and pop singles, LOOKING FOR TIGER LILY (Solo) was featured on OPB and individually profiled by the Portland Mercury, Portland Monthly, Willamette Week, the Portland Tribune, and Oregon ArtsWatch.
+The show made its New England premiere in April 2018 at the Hopkins Center for the Arts at Dartmouth College and toured internationally to Vancouver, BC’s Talking Stick Festival in February 2019 and Melbourne’s Yirramboi Festival in Victoria, Australia in May 2019.

 Anthony is represented by Andre Bouchard at Walrus Arts Management.